Guide to Work, Study, Travel and Living Abroad

 5) Rail Travel

-Spoornet is the South African rail travel provider.
-However, it is not advisable for the foreign visitor to travel long distances by normal passenger train, due to the criminal element.
-However, for train-travel fundis, Spoornet has introduced its Premiere Classe with 11 coaches accommodating only 84 passengers, for travel between Johannesburg and Cape Town (and return) twice weekly.
-The trip between Johannesburg and Cape Town takes 25 hours and the route passes some of South Africa’s premier tourist destinations, but stops do not allow time for excursions from the train.
+Spoornet is a South African rail travel provider.
+However, the foreign visitor shouldn't travel long distances by standard passenger train due to the criminal element.
+However, Spoornet has introduced its Premiere Classe with 11 coaches accommodating only 84 passengers for train-travel funds for travel between Johannesburg and Cape Town (and return) twice weekly.
+The trip between Johannesburg and Cape Town takes 25 hours, and the route passes some of South Africa's premier tourist destinations, but stops do not allow time for excursions from the train.

-The famous Blue Train is for the traveler able to afford real luxury train travel.
+The famous Blue Train allows travelers to afford authentic luxury train travel.
 There is a one-way fare from Cape Town to Pretoria per person.
-This includes accommodation, all meals, alcoholic and non-alcoholic drinks, and off-the-train excursions.
-For exact fares, routes, and other information visit www.bluetrain.co.za.
+The route includes accommodation, all meals, alcoholic and non-alcoholic drinks, and off-the-train excursions.
+For exact fares, itineraries, and other information, visit www.bluetrain.co.za.

-Rovos Rail is another exclusive train, known as “the most luxurious train in the world.” offering many different routes and traveling as far as the Victoria Falls.
-For full details visit www.rovos.com.
+Rovos Rail is another exclusive train, known as "the most luxurious train in the world." offering many different routes and traveling as far as Victoria Falls.
+For full details, visit rovos.com.

 6) Local Public Transport

-Unless you are driving yourself, in towns and cities, use only recommended taxis—which have been ordered for or recommended to you by your hotel or guesthouse.
-Thousands of mini-bus taxis (usually white in color) operate in and out of urban areas—these are generally not safe for the foreign traveler to use.
+Unless you are driving in towns and cities, use only recommended taxis—which have been ordered for or recommended by your hotel or guesthouse.
+Thousands of mini-bus taxis (usually white) operate in and out of urban areas—these are generally not safe for the foreign traveler to use.

 Important Facts About South Africa